johnbywater/quantdsl/README.md

 ```

 If the strike price is greater than the underlying, with some volatility in the price of the underlying (`sigma`) there
- is still a little bit of value in the option than without volatility.
+ is still a little bit of value in the option.

 ```python
 assert_almost_equal(2.935, calc_european(spot=10, strike=12, sigma=0.9, rate=0))
 ```

-These results can be compared with results from the Black-Scholes analytic formula for European options.
+These results compare well with results from the Black-Scholes analytic formula for European stock options.

-Todo: Use Black 76 instead of Black Scholes: https://www.glynholton.com/notes/black_1976/
+Todo: Use Black 76 instead of Black Scholes? https://www.glynholton.com/notes/black_1976/

-Todo: Figure out what the European stock option would look like in Quant DSL.

 ```python